 Scholars@Duke is the official Duke University system for presenting the academic scholarship of our faculty and trainees.

-This initiative is valuable because it is Duke's public display of our academic profiles and a remarkable means for others, both within and outside of Duke, to connect in a era where collaboration matters.
+This initiative is valuable because it is Duke's public display of our academic profiles and a remarkable means for others, both within and outside of Duke, to connect in a era where collaboration is critical.

 To update your own profile